 Complications may include:

 - Hemolytic-uremic syndrome (HUS), a form of kidney failure with anemia and clotting problems

 - Reactive arthritis

-About 1 in 10 children with severe shigella enteritis develop nervous system problems.
-These may include febrile seizures (also called a "fever fit") when body temperature rises quickly and the child has seizures, or a brain disease (encephalopathy) with headache, lethargy, confusion, and stiff neck.
+About 1 in 10 children (under age 15) with severe Shigella enteritis develop nervous system problems.
+These may include febrile seizures (also called a "fever fit") when body temperature rises quickly and the child has seizures.
+A brain disease (encephalopathy) with headache, lethargy, confusion, and stiff neck can also develop.

 When to Contact a Medical Professional

 Contact your provider if diarrhea does not improve, if there is blood in the stool, or if there are signs of dehydration.

 Go to the emergency room if these symptoms occur in a person with shigellosis: